 If you’re asking a tech PR firm to represent your brand and your leaders, then it’s important that they get to actually see and use your product.

-This is one element of the client-PR agency partnership that is sometimes overlooked, but it’s actually vital to the success of your work together.
+This is one element of the PR process that is sometimes overlooked, but it’s actually vital to the success of your work together.

 With that PSA out of the way—once you do share your demo or product with your PR team, are they taking the time to get familiar with it?
 Do they understand how it works, and are they asking questions about what they don’t understand?